iTAGNZ/iresapi/README.md

 `https://ires.co.nz/api/v1/operators?token=YOURAPIACCESSTOKEN&checksum=[HMAC-CHECKSUM]`

 ## Authenticaton
-The iRES API uses an OAuth style HMAC checksum to sign the request data with your private key and the **sha256** hashing algorithm.
+The iRES API uses an OAuth style [HMAC](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) checksum to sign the request data with your private key and the **sha256** algorithm.
 You must provide your API token (public key) and a HMAC checksum which should represent all data you are including in the current request (including the API token).
 For example in a `GET` request with no additional criteria, you would calculate the checksum of only your API token.
 If you had specified `limit=5` you would calculate the checksum of that criteria joined together.

 Here is a PHP example: